woafID/LinuxCreativeSoftware/README.md

 # LinuxCreativeSoftware Installers

-Old domain (https://linuxcreativesoftware.xyz) has expired.
+Old domain linuxcreativesoftware [.xyz] has expired.
 From now on, use https://woafid.github.io/

 ## Usage: